dsatyam09/Image-Inpainting-for-Missing-Facial-Data-Recovery-in-Security-Settings/README.md

 ## 🎥 Watch the Project Walkthrough

-Click the image below to watch the project walkthrough on YouTube:
+Click the link 🔗 below to watch the project walkthrough on YouTube:
 [**Watch the Project Walkthrough on YouTube**](https://www.youtube.com/watch?v=0LLw30HHPl0&ab_channel=satyamdubey)
 ---

 ## 🔧 How to Run This Project

 ### 🖥️ Environment Setup